minio/docs/source/glossary.rst

      - lifecycle management rules requiring object transition
      - bucket or site replication status
-     - object :term:`bitrot` and healing
+     - object :term:`bit rot` and healing

    self signed certificates
      A self-signed certificate is one created by, issued by, and signed by the company or developer responsible for the content the certificate secures.